ibm-ecosystem-engineering/envizi-integration-hub-app/docs/60-utils/02-configuring-windows-for-running-web-app/readme.md

 # How to configure Windows for running the web app

-This document explains about how to install the following in Windows for to run Integration Hub web app.
+This document explains the steps for installing the necessary components/tools on Windows to run the Integration Hub web app.

+Here, you will be installing the following items.
-- NVM
+- Nvm
 - Node
 - Yarn
 - Web App